What is access control and how can it improve security?

 But how can you ensure that you meet your security targets while also achieving the flexibility to deal with new locations, new requirements and new technology?
-TouchStar’s Lynden Jones reviews some of the most frequently asked questions to provide an overview of how access control works and how TouchStar’s end-to-end management service can help users implement the right solution.
+Managing Director of TouchStar ATC, Lynden Jones, answers some of the most frequently asked questions to provide an overview of how access control works and how TouchStar’s end-to-end management service can help users implement the right solution.

-LJ: At its core access control is a method of electronically limiting entry to certain locations in order to improve security and better manage employee and visitor access at single or multiple sites.
+At its core, access control is a method of electronically limiting entry to certain locations in order to improve security and better manage employee, contractor and visitor access at single or multiple sites.